Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map

 Eighty-one miles of the Lumber River are national wild and scenic waters, making it the only North Carolina black-water river to earn the designation.
 The 22-mile scenic portion from S.R.
 1412/1203 to the Scotland/Robeson county lines at the end of the Maxton Airport Swamp where the land around the river is undeveloped includes the most scenic section, offering the chance to experience the outdoors at its most natural state.
 The 59-mile area from Jacob Branch to the North/South Carolina border is remote but generally accessible by trails.
+In addition to canoeing and sightseeing opportunities, the Lumber River corridor is available for fishing, hunting and hiking, and Lumber River State Park offers primitive camping, including paddle-in sites at the Princess Ann Access.

 Wilson Creek